Kindly sponsored by

 Recommended citation

 Tree 8–10 m, though often smaller in cultivation.
 Bark greyish brown, almost smooth.
 Branchlets green initially, later grey-brown.
 Leaves deciduous, deeply five-lobed or rarely three-lobed, upper surface dull green, lower surface pale green, both surfaces pilose along the veins when young, margins entire or rarely dentate, apex acute or acuminate; petiole 4–8.5 cm long, slender, pubescent when young, exudes milky sap when broken; autumn colour yellow.
 Inflorescence lateral, pendulous or corymbose racemes with three to seven flowers, dioecious.
-Flowers 5-merous; sepals (three to) five (to six), ~0.5 cm long though unequal in size, purplish red, petals five (absent in staminate flowers), same length as sepals, stamens eight, inserted inside nectar disc.
+Flowers 5-merous; sepals (three to) five (to six), ~0.5 cm long though unequal in size, red or purple, petals five (absent in staminate flowers), same length as sepals, stamens eight, inserted inside nectar disc.
 Samaras 3–6 cm long, pale yellow, bristly, wings spreading obtusely.
-Flowering April, fruiting September (China).
-Van Gelderen et al. 1994, van Gelderen & van Gelderen 1999, Xu et al. 2008.
-Distribution CHINA: southern Anhui, northeast Hubei, northern Jiangxi, northwest Zhejiang.
-Habitat Mixed forest between 700 and 1000 m asl.
-USDA Hardiness Zone 5–6.
-Conservation status Not evaluated.
-Illustration NT69, NT110.
-Cross-reference K106.
+Flowering April, fruiting September (China). (van Gelderen, de Jong & Oterdoom 1994; van Gelderen & van Gelderen 1999; Xu et al. 2008).

-Although an attractive and elegant tree that deserves widespread cultivation, Acer sinopurpurascens is extremely rare in horticulture due to difficulties in its propagation, possibilities for grafting being limited by the absence of related species with latex (van Gelderen & van Gelderen 1999).
-Neither is seed a useful alternative as it is a dioecious species and specimens are widely separated.
-A few arranged marriages might be useful.
-The red flowers, appearing early in the year and on young plants, are spectacular (le Hardÿ de Beaulieu 2003).
+Although an attractive and elegant tree that deserves widespread cultivation, Acer sinopurpurascens is extremely rare in horticulture due to difficulties in its propagation.
+The species is dioecious and specimens are widely separated, eliminating potential for cross-pollination.
+Possibilities for grafting have generally been considered limited by the relative absence of rootstock material, though offspring from seedling-producing Acer sterculiaceum provide opportunity for experimentation.
+While not seed-producing, the red flowers, appearing early in the year and on young plants, are spectacular (le Hardÿ de Beaulieu 2003).